 To prepare water spinach for cooking, rinse very well to remove any sand or grit trapped in the stalks and leaves.
 Cut off the discard two to three inches off the bottom of the stalks.
 This portion is too tough and fibrous.

 After discarding the unwanted parts, take the bunch of water spinach and cut them into halves horizontally.
-The lower half that consists mainly of stalk will require a longer cooking time so it is best to separate this portion from the leafy and more tender upper half.
+The lower half, consisting mainly of the stalk, will require a longer cooking time so it is best to separate this portion from the leafy and more tender upper half.

 Cut the water spinach into the size required by the dish.
 In most cases, water spinach is cut into two-inch lengths but that is a matter of practice rather than a strict rule.